xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 {
   "tags": [
     "AQL",
-    "ArangoDB",
+    "AvocadoDB",
     "Index"
   ]
 }
 ```

-this index will now contain the individual values `"AQL"`, `"ArangoDB"` and `"Index"`.
+this index will now contain the individual values `"AQL"`, `"AvocadoDB"` and `"Index"`.

-Now the index can be used for finding all documents having `"ArangoDB"` somewhere in
+Now the index can be used for finding all documents having `"AvocadoDB"` somewhere in
 their `tags` array using the following AQL query:

 ```
 FOR doc IN posts
-  FILTER "ArangoDB" IN doc.tags[*]
+  FILTER "AvocadoDB" IN doc.tags[*]
   RETURN doc
 ```